 1. Required documents.
-The supporting information shall include those documents listed ~~in Appendix F online~~ "Required Supporting Documents for Major Preliminary Plat Applications."
+The supporting information shall include those documents listed online "Required Supporting Documents for Major Preliminary Plat Applications."
 2. Required copies.
-The subdivider shall ~~provide the number of copies one electronic copy~~ of the supporting documents ~~as determined by to~~ the Planning Director or designee.
+The subdivider shall provide one electronic copy of the supporting documents to the Planning Director or designee.
 All documents shall be typed and, in a format, specified by the Planning Director or designee.